 She teaches her private students in Manhattan and Brooklyn, in addition to holding faculty positions at Bronx School For Music in the Bronx, NY, Lindeblad School of Music in Pinebrook, NJ and Silver Music.

-Marko Stuparevic, Head of Piano
+Marko Stuparevic, Piano

 Since 2007 Marko has been successfully teaching students in Serbia and the USA.
 His teaching concepts have evolved through an eclectic background of training, combining a variety of pedagogical and artistic influences.
 As a dedicated teacher and an active member of HTMA and MTNA, Marko has experience teaching students of all levels, judging auditions, and overseeing competitions.